Upahar: Reception

 This was only the second Bengali film from director Tapan Sinha.
 His first film Ankush did not perform well.
 This was also the first collaboration by Uttam and Sinha.
-This film performed average at that time, but Uttam's performance was considered as one finest and ahead of the time.
+This film performed average at that time, but Uttam's performance was considered as one of the finest and ahead of the time.
 Sinha wrote in his autobiography that "Uttam's future is promising.
 There is lot of potential hidden in him."
 This film was a milestone.